CANopenNode/CANopenNode/doc/gettingStarted.md

 ### Next steps
 Now you can enter the big world of [CANopen devices](http://can-newsletter.org/hardware).

+You can also build your own CANopen device with your favourite microcontroller, see *deviceSupport.md*.
+There is also a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

+Assigning Node-ID or CAN bitrate to unconfigured nodes, which support LSS configuration, is described in *LSSusage.md*.

+Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).

 Accessing real CANopen devices is the same as described above for virtual CAN interface.
-Some tested USB to CAN interfaces, which are native integrated into Linux kernel are:
+Some tested USB to CAN interfaces, which are native in Linux kernel are:
  - Simple serial [USBtin](http://www.fischl.de/usbtin/) - Start with: `sudo slcand -f -o -c -s8 /dev/ttyACM0 can0; sudo ip link set up can0`
  - [EMS CPC-USB](https://www.ems-wuensche.com/?post_type=product&p=746) or [PCAN-USB FD](http://www.peak-system.com/PCAN-USB-FD.365.0.html?&L=1) - Start with: `sudo ip link set up can0 type can bitrate 250000`
  - You can get the idea of other supported CAN interfaces in [Linux kernel source](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/drivers/net/can) (Kconfig files).
- - Beaglebone or Paspberry PI or similar has CAN capes available.
-On RPI worked also the above USB interfaces, but it was necessary to compile the kernel.
+ - Raspberry PI or similar has CAN capes available.

 With [CANopenNode](https://github.com/CANopenNode/CANopenNode) you can also design your own device.
 There are many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download.

 Here we played with virtual CAN interface and result shows as pixels on screen.
 If you connect real CAN interface to your computer, things may become dangerous.
 Keep control and safety on your machines!